aleph-zero-foundation/AlephBFT/docs/src/reliable_broadcast.md

 ### 6.1 Consistent Broadcast using multisignatures -- RMC

-The main idea behind the reliable broadcast implementation in Rush is the use of multisignatures.
+The main idea behind the reliable broadcast implementation in AlephBFT is the use of multisignatures.
 Without going too much into details, think of a multisignature over a message `m` as a list of `N-f` signatures by `N-f` different committee nodes over the same message `m` (more efficient ways to achieve such a functionality are possible, like threshold signatures or signature aggregates, but they are beyond the scope of this section).
 Someone holding a multisignature over `m` can be sure that a large fraction of nodes "agree" (with the meaning of "agree" depending on the particular application) on `m`.

 The RMC (Reliable MultiCast) protocol is a way to reliably disseminate a single hash `h` among all nodes (in the next section we explain how to extend it to disseminating arbitrary data and not only a hash).
 The idea is as follows: